PrinceYadav001/Climate-Change-Analysis/README.md

 # Climate Change Analysis: India

-This repository contains a complete machine learning pipeline for analyzing and predicting climate change impacts in India, focusing on Air Quality Index (AQI) and Extreme Weather Events.
-The project is designed for data science analysis and Power BI visualization.
+This repository contains a comprehensive machine learning pipeline for analyzing and predicting climate change impacts in India, with a focus on Air Quality Index (AQI) and Extreme Weather Events.
+The project is designed for data science analysis and seamless Power BI visualization.

+---

+## 🌏 Project Motivation & Objective

+Climate change is leading to more frequent extreme weather events and deteriorating air quality, especially in developing countries like India.
+**Objectives:**
+- Predict AQI and extreme weather events for Indian cities using machine learning.
+- Provide actionable insights and visualizations for policymakers, researchers, and the public.

 ---